ThomasBurgess2000/boxcar/README.md

-# babylonian
+# Boxcar

-Template for a Bablyon.js TypeScript project that uses an ECS framework and Bun.
+Drive a train!

 ## Build